-NPS benchmarks are the average Net Promoter Score that helps measure customer loyalty on a scale from -100 to 100 by gauging customers’ inclination to attract and refer new business and repeat business.
+NPS benchmarks are the average Net Promoter Score for a specific industry on a scale from -100 to 100 by gauging customers’ inclination to attract and refer new business and repeat business.
 Brands are always trying their best to get and stay consistent with a good score.
 NPS surveys help keep track of your scores and provide insights into improving them by improving your overall customer satisfaction with your products and customer service.

 Net promoter benchmarks are an excellent way to assess your NPS relative to your competition.
 They help identify and address aspects that may hinder you from getting a good score.
 Significant players in any industry have recorded scores that you may use as a benchmarks.
 Using the right NPS survey question and use that score to set as your baseline.

 So why should you look at industry Net Promoter Score benchmarks?

-Here are some average NPS benchmarks by the industry for your consideration:
+Here are 30+ average NPS benchmarks by the industry in 2021:

 Top brands achieve a good net promoter score (NPS) by benchmarking against industry standards and improving CX by raising the bar.
 30+ industries and their average NPS scores are listed below for benchmarking your brand, according to a recent Retently study:

 - Digital Marketing Agencies: 57

 - Tablet/Computers: 43

 - Online Shopping: 40